WorldofKerry/Python2Verilog/README.md

 - Must be a [generator function](https://wiki.python.org/moin/Generators)
 - Must be a [pure function](https://en.wikipedia.org/wiki/Pure_function)

-Not supported Python syntax include but are not limited to the following:
+Unsupported Python paradigms include but are not limited to the following:
 - Regular functions that use the `return` keyword, instead `yield` once
 - `for` loops, instead rewrite as a while loop
 - Function calls, instead use the converter on each of the subfunctions